StarrryNight/UnityTetrisProject/README.md

  Funny shake effect

 Needed features:
  An option to reassign key bindings

+(UPDATE: I LIED.
+I ADDED THE FEATURE AS I REALIZE THAT THE GAME WOULD BE UNPLAYABLE WITHOUT IT)

  Gameover screen